-1.01 These regulations may be cited as the "Mineral Act Survey Instructions, Two-post Staking System."

-1.02 In these regulations the word "Department" refers to the Department of Lands, Forests, and Water Resources.

-1.03 In these regulations the word "records" under the Mineral Act shall include the record of the mineral claim in Form A and the affidavit of the locator in the prescribed forms.
+- 1.01 These regulations may be cited as the "Mineral Act Survey Instructions." - 1.02 In these regulations the word "Ministry" refers to the Ministry of the Environment. - 1.03 In these regulations the word "records" under the Mineral Act shall include the record of the mineral claim or 2-post claim and the affidavit and sketch plan of the locator in the prescribed forms.